The Asymptotic Behavior of Attention in Transformers: Introduction

-\item Section \ref{sec:grad} is devoted to the single-head case with $U$ being the identity and $P=Q^\top\,K$ being time invariant, positive definite, and symmetric.
-With Theorem \ref{theorem:grad}, we prove that the dynamics of the transformer is a Riemannian gradient vector field, from which we conclude convergence to an equilibrium point (guaranteed to be of consensus type when $P$ is the identity) for every initial position of the tokens.
-Although the gradient nature of the dynamics, in this case, was already observed and exploited in~\cite{GeLePoRi2024a}, for the benefit of the readers we provide a formal proof of this fact in a slightly more general setting. \item In Section \ref{sec:hemisphere} we show that tokens converge to a consensus equilibrium whenever their starting positions lie in the interior of some hemisphere of the ellipsoid.
-This is stated in Theorem \ref{theorem:hemisphere}, which holds for any number of heads and time varying matrix $P=Q^\top\,K$ provided that $U$ is the identity and $P$ is bounded and uniformly continuous as a function of the time.
-A similar result is reported in~\cite{GeLePoRi2024a} under Lemma 4.2.
-However, its conclusions hold under the stronger assumptions that both $U$ and $P=Q^\top K$ are the identity matrix and there is a single attention head. \end{itemize} The previous results hold under no assumptions on the attention matrix other those induced by the assumptions on $P$.
-In the next sections, we focus on the auto-regressive case, also known as causal attention, where the self-attention matrix is lower triangular. \begin{itemize} \item For the auto-regressive case with $U$ being the identity, the first token is fixed.
-In Section \ref{sec:masked_id}, we show that all tokens converge to the position of the first one for almost every initial position of the tokens.
-In fact, Theorem \ref{theorem:consensussytem} ensures asymptotic stability of this consensus equilibrium.
+\cref{theorem:grad,theorem:hemisphere} make no assumptions on the attention matrix other those induced by the assumptions on $P$.
+In contrast, \cref{theorem:consensussytem,theorem:consensussytemU,theorem:timevaryingU} focus on the auto-regressive case, also known as causal attention, where the self-attention matrix is lower triangular. \cref{theorem:consensussytem} states that when $U$ is the identity, the first token is fixed and all the other tokens converge to the position of the first one for almost every initial position of the tokens.
+In fact, we have asymptotic stability of this consensus equilibrium.
 This holds for any number of heads and any time varying $P$ matrix provided it is bounded.
-Similar conclusions are reported under Theorem 4.1 in~\cite{KaPoRi2024} by imposing stronger assumptions: time invariance of $P=Q^\top K$ and existence of a single attention head. \item To conclude the theoretical part, Section \ref{sec:masked_symmetric} extends the previous result to the case where $U$ is a time invariant symmetric matrix and the multiplicity of its largest eigenvalue is one.
-Therefore, the corresponding eigenspace divides the sphere in two different hemispheres.
-Theorem \ref{theorem:consensussytemU} ensures that the tokens will converge to a consensus equilibrium (moreover, that equilibrium is asymptotically stable) if all the tokens start in one of those hemispheres.
+Similar conclusions are reported under Theorem 4.1 in~\cite{KaPoRi2024} by imposing stronger assumptions: time invariance of $P=Q^\top K$ and existence of a single attention head. \cref{theorem:consensussytemU} extends these result to the case where $U$ is a time invariant symmetric matrix and the multiplicity of its largest eigenvalue is one.
+In this case all the tokens will converge to a consensus equilibrium (moreover, that equilibrium is asymptotically stable) if they start in one of the two hemispheres defined by the eigenvector associated with the largest eigenvalue of $U$.
 We were only able to establish this result for the single-head case although we believe it holds in greater generality.
-To the best of the author's knowledge there is no result available in the literature for the case where $U$ is not the identity matrix although this is conjectured, but not proved, in~\cite{KaPoRi2024}. \item In Section~\ref{Sec:Simulations} we illustrate the theoretical results through simulations of the mathematical model for attention.
-We do this using a small number of tokens in low dimensions, for better visualization, as well as a number of tokens and dimension comparable to what is used in the GPT-2 model.
-We also report on several experiments with the GPT-2 model suggesting convergence to a consensus equilibria in more general situations than those captured by our theoretical results thus providing additional confirmation for model collapse. \end{itemize}
+To the best of the authors' knowledge there is no result available in the literature for the case where $U$ is not the identity matrix although this is conjectured, but not proved, in~\cite{KaPoRi2024}.
+Lastly, in \cref{theorem:timevaryingU} we consider the case where $U(t)$ is time varying.
+Thus, the eigenvector corresponding to the largest eigenvalue is also time varying, and the result states that the tokens will converge to a ball around the consensus whose radius depends on how fast this eigenvector moves.
+The convergence takes place provided all tokens start on the hemisphere determined by this eigenvector at the initial time.
+This paper extends the authors’ previous work in \cite{abellaconsensus} by incorporating two additional scenarios: the gradient flow and the time-varying value matrix.
+In addition, it provides complete proofs of all results.